Island knowledge, national expertise

 The Glanvilles Damant Wills, Trusts & Probate legal services team has considerable experience in protecting the more vulnerable members of our society.

 We can advise you on whether such an application is necessary.
 We can also prepare the application for you and advise the appointed deputy on his or her responsibilities.
+Get in touch today to discuss how we can help.

 "Thank you for the wonderful advice Claudia gave us.
 We will have no hesitation in contacting you should we need any help in the future"